Application-to-Person (A2P) messaging

 Promotional messaging

-Promotional messaging, which is any text that’s promoting or marketing a business in any way, has the most stringent consent requirements.
+Promotional messaging, which is any text that promotes or markets a business in any way, has the most stringent consent requirements.
 Express written permission is required before a consumer receives a text, meaning consumers may opt in via a checkbox on a website, a signed form, or another web form that is continually tracked and managed.

 Does A2P messaging architecture differ from P2P?